stephanbuys/articles/grokking-diesel.md

     age: i32,
 }
 ```

-This will cause `diesel_codegen` to generate the query DSL needed by Diesel.
-The code above represents one row in a database table called `users`, with columns `firstname`, `lastname` and `age`.
+This will cause `diesel_codegen` to generate the query DSL needed to deserialize a query result of type `(i32, String, String, i32)` which maps to `(Integer, Text, Text, Integer)` in Postgresql, more examples of this towards the end of the article.

+> In SQLite a date/time type can be deserialized to `String` too.

 A primary key column is mandatory to work with Diesel, but is probably good practice anyway.